 There isn’t any concrete proof that ties the Lafitte brothers to this particular property.
 However, there is a Jan.
 4, 1813, city license issued to Pierre Lafite (historically correct spelling) to operate a “Tuerie” or butchery on the corner of Bourbon and St. Philip streets.
 There is a strong case that the license refers to an earlier building located at 1031 Bourbon St. (today’s Lafitte Guest House).
-Pierre Lafitte’s mistress, Marie Villard, purchased that property in August of 1816 from Claude Tremé, and she was most likely a tenant there prior to purchasing the building — a transaction that Pierre’s involvement would have helped to secure.
+Pierre Lafitte’s mistress, Marie Villard, purchased that property in August 1816 from Claude Tremé, and she was most likely a tenant there prior to purchasing the building — a transaction that Pierre’s involvement would have helped to secure.

 By 1883, the legend was in place when Lafcadio Hearn referred to 941 Bourbon St. as “the famed smithy of the Brothers Lafitte.”
 The 1885 “Historical Sketch Book and Guide to New Orleans” repeated the claim.